DETAILED ACTION

 And one or more processors operatively coupled to a memory storing non-transitory instructions, wherein the instructions, when executed by at least one of the processors, cause the one or more processors to perform operations including (Kamel: [Column 3, Lines 42-46] and [Column 4, Lines 3-9]):

-Determining a relative geographic position of the satellite by detecting geographic anchor points of a third set of one or more images from the plurality of captured images, wherein detecting the geographic anchor points comprises matching features extracted from the captured images with features of geo-registered reference images stored onboard… (Kamel: [Column 5, Lines 57-61], [Column 7, Lines 58-63], and [Column 8, Lines 40-47] Note that the use of landmark identification over a period of time is equivalent to geographic anchor points in order to determine a relative geographic position of the satellite.
-The use of landmark identification uses the images to estimate relative motion/position.);
+Determining a relative geographic position of the satellite by detecting geographic anchor points of a third set of one or more images from the plurality of captured images, wherein detecting the geographic anchor points comprises matching features extracted from the captured images with features of geo-registered reference images stored onboard… (Kamel: [Column 5, Lines 57-61], [Column 7, Lines 58-63], and [Column 8, Lines 40-47] Note that comparing image data coordinates with landmark area coordinates (at a known geographic location) stored in its database is equivalent to determining a relative geographic position of the satellite by detecting points in a set of images.
+Also, storing the data from a small area onto the disk is equivalent to storing geo-registered images onboard the satellite.);

 And estimating the orbit of the satellite based at least on one or more of a trajectory of the relative motion, loop closure metrics, and the relative geographic position of the satellite (Kamel: [Column 7, Lines 50-54] and [Column 8, Lines 40-41]).